JBryan22/pizza-shop/README.md

 input: click remove button
 output: pizza is removed from cart, total is updated

+8. Allow user to click on a pizza in their cart and show the details
+input: click on pizza
+output: display pizza with toppings

-8. Allow user to "pay" and show invoice
+9. Allow user to "pay" and show invoice
 input: click the pay button
 output: invoice is generated and replaces screen